Do you like our work? Then feel free to share our content. Thank you!

 In Bonn on the same weekend Christian Senftleben, Anthea and Jürgen Perteck and Janine and Oliver Drathen were on the road.
-The group was accompanied by Frank Strebel, local editor of Schaufenster Bonn, who presented an impressive Report on the action published for us.
-In our press review.
+The group was accompanied by Frank Strebel, local editor of Schaufenster Bonn.

-On the occasion of the devastating flood disaster, we from Menschenfreude e.V. called for donations via social media.
-Within a very short time, we were pleased to receive donations of more than 3,700€, with which we were able to support families in the Rhein-Sieg district as well as in the Ahrweiler district who had lost their homes in the floods.
+During the flood disaster in the summer of 2021, we appealed for donations via social media.
+Within a very short time, we were pleased to receive donations of over 3,700€, which we used to support families in the Rhein-Sieg district as well as in the Ahrweiler district who had lost their homes in the floods.

-In addition, our volunteer Anke Skwirblies has called for another fundraising campaign in cooperation with her employer, TÜV Rheinland.
+Our volunteer Anke Skwirblies has herself called for another fundraising campaign in cooperation with her employer, TÜV Rheinland.
 Here, donations in kind from all over Germany came together, which we sorted in our Swisttal warehouse and brought to the crisis areas.
 Here the action as videos (Youtube)

-On the initiative of our volunteer Christian Senftleben, who has been working for people without a permanent residence in Germany and Norway for years, there was a special city walk through Bonn in February.
-The former homeless Melanie invited to experience firsthand her view of the city, the reality of life for people without a permanent home.
+On the initiative of Christian Senftleben, who has been working for people without permanent residence in Germany and Norway for years, there was a special city walk through Bonn in February.
+A former homeless person invited to experience firsthand her view of the city, the reality of life for people without a permanent home.

 She and her husband as well as other people from Bonn without a permanent residence were supported in advance by our association.
 Your livelihood the young woman now makes up for it with these city tours. up.